jacob-ebey/remix-edgedb/README.md

 edgedb project init
 ```

-This creates all the nesesary resources for local development and run an initial migration for you.
+This creates all the nesesary resources for local development and runs an initial migration for you.

 ## Development